hoxo-m/deltatest/README.md

 ## 3. Details

-The **deltatest** package provides the `deltatest` function to perform the statistical hypothesis testing using the Delta method, as proposed by Deng et al. (2018).
+The **deltatest** package provides the `deltatest` function for performing statistical hypothesis tests using the Delta method as proposed by Deng et al. (2018).
+In this section, we explain the function’s arguments and return value.

-### 3.1 `data` argument
+### 3.1 `data` Argument

-To run `deltatest`, you need to prepare a data frame.
-It must include columns for the numerator and denominator of your metric, aggregated by each randomization unit (typically, the randomization unit is a user).
+To run `deltatest`, you need to prepare an appropriately aggregated data frame.
+This data frame must include columns for the numerator and denominator of your metric, aggregated for each randomization unit (typically, each user).
 For example:

-- If the metric is CTR, the numerator is the number of clicks, and the denominator is the number of page views.
+- If your metric is CTR per page-view, the numerator is the number of clicks, and the denominator is the number of page-views.
-- If the metric is CVR, the numerator is the number of converted sessions, and the denominator is the number of sessions.
+- If your metric is CVR per session, the numerator is the number of conversions (or converted sessions), and the denominator is the number of sessions.

-The `generate_dummy_data` function provides
+Note that the denominator should be the same as the unit of analysis.

+The **deltatest** package provides the `generate_dummy_data` function to create dummy data.
+It generates metric values per page-view, so you need to aggregate by user.

 ``` r
 library(dplyr)